GiselleLeeOSI/markdownshowdown/README.md

 ```

 ## Update entitlement
 Updates the definition of entitlement.
-Update doest not propogate to the entitlement that is already assigned to tenants.
+Update does not propogate to the entitlement that is already assigned to tenants.

 ### Request
 ```text